-- 1) describe the scope and role of events management - 2) recognize and apply relevant theories to the event management process - 3) identify and evaluate potential events sites by establishing site specifications and selection criteria - 4) determine appropriate products and service providers for catering needs - 5) understand event sponsorship and be familiar with event budget categories - 6) understand and apply appropriate qualitative and quantitative evaluation of events - 7) effectively apply risk management practices - 8) understand the role and management of event volunteers - 9) coordinate a multisensory environment, incorporating décor and themes that support event objectives - 10) develop a strategy for creating and coordinating a comprehensive event experience
+- 1. describe the scope and evolution of events management - 2. recognize and apply relevant theories to the event management process - 3. create promotional materials for events - 4. understand event sponsorship - 5. set up and analyze a budget and determine pricing for events - 6. understand and apply appropriate qualitative and quantitative evaluation of events - 7. effectively apply risk management practices - 8. understand the role and management of event volunteers - 9. describe and pinpoint event impacts - 10. effectively work with clients in the provision of event management services